Foreign Tax Credit Planning

-Reach out to Castro & Co. at (833) 227-8761 for high-quality legal counsel and sophisticated tax planning.
+Reach out to Castro & Co. at (833) 227-8761 for high-quality legal counsel for international tax law matters.
 We are ready to put our years of extensive experience to work for you.

 We have advised taxpayers on utilizing the title passage rule to permit the full utilization of excess foreign tax credits and foreign E&P planning to increase the amount of indirect foreign tax credits associated with dividend distributions.

-To make sure you get the most out of the foreign tax credit rules, Castro & Co. can:
+To make sure you get the most out of the foreign tax credit rules, tax lawyers can: